apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 be chained and grouped together to deliver advanced conditions and grouping logic using multiple `AND` or `OR` rules.

+### OpenID Connect JWKS Storage

+The generation of the [JWKS resource for OpenID Connect](../authentication/OIDC-Authentication-JWKS.html) can now be outsourced to external REST APIs, Groovy scripts or relational databases.
+Each storage service implementation should also be able to support key rotation and revocation as is handled by CAS itself.

 ### Audit Log Data Structure

 Audit log records and storage services are now modified to include user agent information using the `User-Agent` header.